ncsa/Nightingale_real/docs/source/accessing/logging_in.rst

 1. If not on campus, connect to the campus VPN. (`Instructions for installing the campus VPN <https://answers.uillinois.edu/illinois/98773>`_)
 2. SSH to the secure node ngale-bastion-1.ncsa.illinois.edu.
-3. Enter your NCSA username and password.
+3. Enter your NCSA username and password. (you will not see the characters you type for your password)
-4. Enter '1' to send a push to the Duo app on your smartphone.
+4. Enter '1' to send a push to the **NCSA Duo** app on your smartphone.
 5. Approve the request on your phone.
 6. SSH to your login node using the appropriate hostname (see above).